vyapp/vy/BOOK.md

 ### Join a channel

-Press
+Press:

     <Control-e>

-in IRC mode then type.
+In IRC mode then type:

 ~~~
 JOIN #channel